blenoski/movie-night/README.md

 An Electron powered app for browsing your digital movie collection

+### Notice (5/20/2017)
+The OMDb API powering metadata for this app has recently started requiring paid API keys.
+Work is in progress to obtain a key and/or switch to a different metadata provider.

 ## Summary
 The goal of this project is to provide a delightful movie browsing experience in areas without reliable and/or affordable internet access.
 Adventure travelers are a good example user segement.